 <h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://environment.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>

 - PhD, University of Leeds.

 - BEng, Special Engineering Programme, Brunel University London

 - Member of the Institute for Environmental Management and Assessment (IEMA)

-I have led two MSc modules looking at different aspects of project management in practice and have developed new teaching looking at how to delvier sustainability through projects and in organisations.
+I have led two MSc modules looking at different aspects of project management in practice and have developed new teaching looking at how to deliver sustainability through projects and in organisations.

 I also teach the topics of environmental policy and regulation, and case studies in corporate sustainability.

-I lead the delivery of the 'Sustainability Consultancy Project' which is a unique feature of the MSc Sustainability & Consultancy programme.
+I reamin involved in the delivery of the 'Sustainability Consultancy Project' which is a unique feature of the MSc Sustainability & Consultancy programme.
 Teaching to support this project module involves a wide range of skill development and professional practice sessions.